 State-based insurance regulation has helped create the largest, most competitive insurance system in the world, including comprehensive consumer protections and the most transparent and inclusive procedures.
 In recognition of this, Congress reaffirmed the primacy of state regulation in the Dodd-Frank Wall Street Reform and Consumer Protection Act, even as a new Federal Insurance Office was created with the goal of strengthening the U.S. voice internationally.
-Unfortunately, instead of having a single, stronger united voice, the U.S. now has multiple competing voices that are often at odds, opening the door for competing regulatory systems to seek globalization of the standards at the expense of U.S. consumers and competitiveness.
-Meanwhile, international bank regulators seek to impose global one-size-fits-all rules that are often inconsistent with proven effective state-based regulation.
-The U.S. voice in international discussions is often weakened because the U.S. Treasury and the Federal Reserve System (Fed) advocate positions different from the positions of experienced state regulators.
+Meanwhile, international bank regulators have sought to impose global one-size-fits-all rules that are often inconsistent with effective state-based regulation.
+The U.S. must resist this notion in international regulatory discussions.
+Its voice in such discussions could be strengthened by greater communication between federal officials (U.S. Treasury and the Federal Reserve System) and experienced insurance state regulators.
 Unfortunately, there is almost no transparency or accountability related to the activities of these international regulators and the U.S. representatives at these meetings.